 Trump Plan For Home Loans Rattles Watchdogs

-At its heart the new Trump administration plan for the home-loan market aims to change the rules for the mortgage giants Fannie Mae and Freddie Mac.
-The two firms are the bedrock foundation for home mortgages in the U.S.
+At its heart, the new Trump administration plan for the home loan market aims to change the rules for the mortgage giants Fannie Mae and Freddie Mac.
+The two companies are the bedrock foundation for home mortgages in the U.S.

-The government created them decades ago to provide a federally backed guarantee on loans to insure that money would always be available for responsible, qualified homebuyers to get mortgages.
+The government created them decades ago to provide a federally backed guarantee on loans to ensure that money would always be available for responsible, qualified homebuyers to get mortgages.
 They later became largely private companies but have been under government control since the financial crisis.

 Now the Trump administration says it wants to make Fannie and Freddie private companies again, make changes to the backstop they provide to the mortgage market, and introduce more competition from other private companies as well.

-Mike Calhoun, the president of the nonprofit Center for Responsible Lending, worries such changes would drive up costs for borrowers and that the administration could impose new rules on homebuyers that would be too strict, for example requiring bigger down payments to qualify for a government backed mortgage.
+Mike Calhoun, president of the nonprofit Center for Responsible Lending, worries that such changes would drive up costs for borrowers and that the administration could impose new rules on homebuyers that would be too strict, such as requiring bigger down payments to qualify for a government-backed mortgage.

 "For working class Americans who want to buy a house this could make it much more difficult to get a mortgage and make the mortgage much more expensive," Calhoun says.

-Treasury Secretary Steven Mnuchin argues the plan will "protect taxpayers and help Americans who want to buy a home."
-Mnuchin said in a statement, "an effective and efficient Federal housing finance system will also meaningfully contribute to the continued economic growth under this Administration."
+Treasury Secretary Steven Mnuchin argues that the plan will "protect taxpayers and help Americans who want to buy a home."
+Mnuchin said in a statement that "an effective and efficient Federal housing finance system will also meaningfully contribute to the continued economic growth under this Administration."

 Whatever happens next, it appears unlikely it will happen quickly.
-Parts of the plan would require approval by a divided Congress and Democrats will probably not embrace the administration's housing vision as a top priority.
+Parts of the plan would require approval by a divided Congress, and Democrats will probably not embrace the administration's housing vision as a top priority.

 Other parts of the plan would not require congressional approval, including making Fannie and Freddie private companies again.
 They were seized during the Bush administration and put into what's known as government "conservatorship" as part of a roughly $190 billion bailout.